jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

 ## Run with docker

-Using [vert.x with docker](https://vertx.io/docs/vertx-docker/) to get a Java environment with Vert.x jars ready to go.
+Using [vert.x with docker](https://vertx.io/docs/vertx-docker/) to get a Java environment with the Vert.x jars ready to go.

 To run a Verticle: